-Before you know it, the new school year will be upon us.
-Set aside time this summer to prepare your Ohio 529 Plan account to promptly pay the next round of your child’s higher education expenses.
-Here is some guidance on how to simplify the withdrawal process from your CollegeAdvantage Direct 529 Plan.*
+The new school year will start sooner than you expect.
+By taking time this summer to update your Ohio 529 Direct Plan account, you will be prepared to pay the next round of your child’s education expenses in a timely fashion.
+The guidance shared here will help to simplify the withdrawal process from your CollegeAdvantage 529 account.*

-Start the process this summer by confirming that two-factor authentication is set up on your CollegeAdvantage Direct 529 Plan.
-As the name implies, you’ll need to verify your identity twice.
+Two-factor authentication must be set up to access your CollegeAdvantage Direct 529 Plan.
+As the name implies, you’ll need to verify your identity twice with this security protection.

 If your phone number is not up to date, please call the Customer Service Department for help to set up a PIN.
 The team is available from 8:30 a.m. – 6 p.m.
 ET Monday-Friday at 1-800-AFFORD-IT (1-800-233-6734).

-Once you have the PIN, you will need to log in again within five minutes as the session is only valid for 10 minutes.
+Once you have the PIN, you will need to log in again within five minutes.
 If you miss that time period, you’ll need to request a new PIN.
 Once the PIN is entered, mark the device as trusted and the authentication process is complete.
 In order to keep the account secure, this process will repeat during the life of the account.

 If you have more questions, visit the Two-Factor FAQ page or watch a video on the login page that describes the two-factor authentication process.
 As with any account questions, our Customer Service Department is available to help from 8:30 a.m. – 6 p.m.
 ET Monday-Friday at 1-800-AFFORD-IT (1-800-233-6734).
 You can also email our Customer Service Department at email@example.com